-Key-Highlights: Conditional trigger power automate
+Key-Highlights: Conditional trigger power automate (Power Automate Trigger Conditions)

-- Introduction – benefits of conditional trigger in Power Automate
+- Introduction โ benefits of conditional trigger in Power Automate

-- Demo – how to trigger a Power Automate with the conditioning step by step?
+- Demo โ how to trigger a Power Automate with the conditioning step by step?

 - How to configure the conditional trigger in Power Automate?